Keyboard shortcuts

 var accountNumber uint32 = 0

-signer, err := breez_sdk_spark.DefaultExternalSigner(
+signers, err := breez_sdk_spark.DefaultExternalSigners(

 mnemonic,